Fede2797/automation-exercise-playwright/README.md

 <a id="third-heading"></a>
 # Requirements

-To execute the tests you need to have [Node.js](https://nodejs.org/es) installed on your machine.
+To execute the tests you need to have [Node.js](https://nodejs.org/es) (v18.16.1 is currently working) installed on your machine.

-Then install Playwright
+Then install Playwright (v1.37.1 is currently working)
 ```
 npx playwright install
 ```